0xSero/partisia-docs/docs/bpinclusion.md

 - EntityJurisdiction (Your country of residence - ISO 3166-1: 3-digit code referring to a country)
 - ServerJurisdiction (Location of the server where you operate the node - ISO 3166-1: 3-digit code referring to a country)

+## Content of Staking Transaction

+- Account (Node Operator Account address - the account that will be holding the stake)
+- Identity (BlockchainAddress of your PBC account)
 ## Conditions for inclusion

 Formal conditions for inclusion in the network is stipulated in the [Yellow Paper](accounts@pbc.foundation) (YP_0.95 Ch.
 2.3.1 pp. 11-12):